 Poinsettia is the brilliant Christmas plant that, with a little love, will bloom long after the ho-ho-hos have faded.

-Inspect poinsettias carefully before you buy a plant.
-A healthy plant looks like this:
+Inspect poinsettias carefully before you buy a plant and look for these features to find a healthy one:

 - Dark green foliage before color develops.